Dentures vs. Dental Implants: Which Is Right for You?

 • Feel & Function: A Compromise

 Because dentures rest on top of your gums, they can slip, click, or cause sore spots.
-This often means avoiding certain foods (like steak or apples) and can lead to a lack of confidence when speaking or laughing.

 • Health Impact: The Hidden Risk